Quantum Alphatron: quantum advantage for learning with kernels and noise: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Singapore National Research Foundation, the Prime Minister’s Office, Singapore, the Ministry of Education, Singapore under the Research Centres of Excellence programme under research grant R 710-000-012-135.
+In addition, this research is supported by the National Research Foundation, Singapore under its CQT Bridging Grant.